The PCGrate®-S(X) v. 6.6-6.7 32/64-bit series software products

 The External solver, which performs calculations and provides full control over the calculation process (including smart internal cache and parallel solving by multi-core/processor systems).

-The Border Profile editor, which supports eight (ten for v.
-6.5-6.6) types of border profiles: Trapezoidal, Triangular, Lamellar, Sawtooth, Sine trapezoidal, Sinusoidal, Polygonal, Absolute plane (v.
-6.5-6.6), Trigonometric, and Cubic spline.
-The PCGrate 6.5-6.6 Border Profile Editor has a possibility to work with non-function border profiles and to add random microroughness on one facet (part) of a border profile and generate asperities of any kinds including those having the Gaussian correlation function.
-Note that only 32-bit version of Border Profile Editor and RI Editor is available.
+The Border Profile editor, which supports ten types of border profiles: Trapezoidal, Triangular, Lamellar, Sawtooth, Sine trapezoidal, Sinusoidal, Polygonal, Absolute plane, Trigonometric, and Cubic spline.
+The Border Profile Editor has a possibility to work with non-function border profiles and to add random microroughness on one facet (part) of a border profile and generate asperities of any kinds including those having the Gaussian correlation function.

 The Refractive Index editor, which supports "ri" and "ari" formats.